umersain/javadecoder/README.md

 Decoder written in C++ for Java class files.
 Requires libzip and glibmm.

-Currently just prints out the number of class files loaded by aggressively loading all referenced classes.
+Currently just print out the number of class files loaded by aggressively loading all referenced classes.